0:20 When I was 14 years old, I had low self-esteem. I felt I was not talented at anything.

-00:30 One day, I bought a yo-yo.
-When I tried my first trick, it looked like this.
-I couldn't even do the simplest trick, but it was very natural for me, because I was not dextrous, and hated all sports.
-But after one week of practicing, my throws became more like this.
-A bit better.
-I thought, the yo-yo is something for me to be good at, for the first time in my life.
-I found my passion.
+0:44 I couldn't even do the simplest trick, but it was very natural for me, because I was not dextrous, and hated all sports.
+But after one week of practicing, my throws became more like this: A bit better.
+I thought, the yo-yo is something for me to be good at.
+For the first time in my life, I found my passion.
 I was spending all my time practicing.
 It took me hours and hours a day to build my skills up to the next level.

-02:46 As a result of these efforts, and the help of many others, it happened.
-I won the World Yo-Yo Contest again in the artistic performance division.
-I passed an audition for Cirque du Soleil.
+2:46 As a result of these efforts, and the help of many others, it happened.
+I won the World YoYo Contest again in the artistic performance division.
+I passed an audition for Cirque Du Soleil.
 Today, I am standing on the TED stage with the yo-yo in front of you.

 3:10 What I learned from the yo-yo is, if I make enough effort with huge passion, there is no impossible.